Luka Sučić

-Luka Sučić (/hr/; born 8 September 2002) is a Croatian professional footballer who plays as a midfielder for La Liga club Real Sociedad and the Croatia national team.
+Luka Sučić (/hr/; born 8 September 2002) is a professional footballer who plays as a midfielder for La Liga club Real Sociedad.
+Born in Austria, he plays for the Croatia national team.

 Club career

+Red Bull Salzburg

 On 15 July 2020, Sučić signed a new contract with Red Bull Salzburg, until the summer of 2024.

 He made his Bundesliga debut for Salzburg on 13 September 2020 in a game against Wolfsberg.
 On 25 November 2020, he made his Champions League debut, replacing Dominik Szoboszlai in 71st minute and providing Rasmus Kristensen with a pre-assist for Mërgim Berisha's goal, as Salzburg lost 3–1 to Bayern Munich.
 On 10 February 2021, Sučić scored his debut Bundesliga goal in a 3–1 victory over Austria Wien, coming off the bench to replace Berisha.